jsunga/Skyla-Fitness/README.md

 ## Skyla Fitness

-A simple website I made for a fitness gym business using React.
+A static website I made for a fitness gym chain.